Information and Policies

 AIM has just launched a one-day Stakeholder Engagement short course.
 This course equips you with essential skills and knowledge to identify, analyse, classify, and manage stakeholders across various organisational contexts.
 You will learn proven techniques to effectively engage with a diverse range of stakeholder groups.
 Download the course guide to explore the full course outline and learning outcomes.

-AIM Zeize The Future
+AIM Seize The Future

-Ground Floor, 7 Macquarie Place
+location_on Ground Floor, 7 Macquarie Pl, Sydney NSW 2000

 • Training for Organisations